firstbatchxyz/dria-cli/README.md

 ### Serve Knowledge

-After [pulling](#pull-knowledge) a knowledge, you can serve a HNSW index over it with:
+After [pulling](#pull-knowledge) a knowledge, you can serve the HNSW index over it with:

 ```sh
 dria serve <contract>